jharini/booknotes/system-design/system-design-interview/chapter28/README.md

  * command is validated.
 If valid, two events for each of the accounts is generated
  * next event is read and applied by updating the balance (state) in the database

 The main advantage of using event sourcing is its reproducibility.
 In this design, all state update operations are saved as immutable history of all balance changes.
+The database is only used as an updated view of what balance looks like at any given point in time.
+In other designs, once the balance is updated, the historical balance information is lost.

 Historical balances can always be reconstructed by replaying events from the beginning.
 Because the event list is immutable and the state machine is deterministic, we are guaranteed to succeed in replaying any of the intermediary states.